AmnonDrory/CNNs-With-Label-Noise/TensorFlow/README.md

+# Tensorflow Implementation:
-# Tensorflow implementation of experiments of the resistance of Neural Nets to Label Noise
+# Experiments on the Resistance of Neural Nets to Label Noise

 Top-level interface is in CnnWithNoise.py

+see requirements.txt for dependencies.